Khosraw/PWSH-Comp.-Club-Problems-2023-24/Uno/README.md

 For the first game, players Alice and Brian each play a card, bringing their card total down to $4$.
 Then, Casper plays a plus $4$, adding $4$ cards to Dorothy’s total and skipping her turn.
 The four all play one card, reducing their respective card totals by $1$.
 Alice then plays a skip, skipping Brian’s turn, and then Casper plays a plus $4$, adding $4$ cards to Dorothy’s hand and skipping her turn.
 Alice plays a reverse card, and the game ends.
 Tallying up their card totals yields $1$, $3$, $2$, and $12$ for Alice, Brian, Casper, and Dorothy respectively.
 Therefore, Dorothy is the player with the most cards.

-### Constraints

-The strings representing the games are guaranteed to only contain the aforementioned alphanumeric representations and are all valid moves.

 **By: Annie Li**